Infant Mortality Prevention

 In 2016, the Georgia Department of Public Health announced their project, Building Capacity to Address Infant Mortality in Georgia: A Collaborative Mini-Grant Program.
 Healthy Mothers, Healthy Babies Coalition of Georgia was one of five community-based partners to be awarded a grant through this initiative, specifically to address infant mortality rates in the Atlanta Perinatal Region.
 See projects from our fellow grantees outlined in our Presentation Archive.

 Of all states, Georgia ranks 47th (2015) for infant mortality.
-In collaboration with the Georgia Health Policy Center of Georgia State University, Healthy Mothers, Healthy Babies Coalition of Georgia will convene key stakeholders in the Atlanta Perinatal Region in 2017 in order to:
+In collaboration with the Georgia Health Policy Center of Georgia State University, Healthy Mothers, Healthy Babies Coalition of Georgia convened key stakeholders in the Atlanta Perinatal Region in 2017 in order to:

 - Identify current programming that addresses both the direct and systemic causes of infant mortality;